ec-europa/oe-poetry-client/docs/01-poetry.md

 ]);
 ```

-### Access Poetry services
+## Services

-Once instantiated you can access the `Poetry` factory object in whichever part of your application by calling:
+Once instantiated you can access the `Poetry` factory object anywhere in your application by calling:

 ```php
 $poetry = Poetry::getInstance();